 Snapchat and Facebook are focusing heavily on developing their AR capabilities to boost selling and marketing on the platforms.
 This involves utilizing the user’s phone camera to see what products like shoes, furniture and clothes would look like in real life, in the user’s surroundings.
-This won’t apply for every product that users see advertised on these platforms, but it is an important segment that can help shoppers in their decision making and push them further along the funnel towards making a purchase.
+This won’t apply to every product that users see advertised on these platforms, but it is an important segment that can help shoppers in their decision-making and push them further along the funnel toward making a purchase.

 Experts have been predicting for several years now that social commerce will be one of the biggest growing trends for eCommerce in the future, and it is certainly gaining traction slowly but surely, but there are still significant hurdles to overcome before consumers fully accept and trust social media platforms as a channel to purchase from.